mckennapsean/ray-tracer/README.md

 Credit
 ------

-[Cems Yuksel](http://www.cemyuksel.com/) for a bulk of the materials to handle the inner workings of the ray tracer.
+[Cem Yuksel](http://www.cemyuksel.com/) for a bulk of the materials to handle the inner workings of the ray tracer.